You acknowledge that you have read, understood and accept the below terms and conditions and our disclaimer.

-- Contact the coordinator immediately to activate an alternative plan to transport the children.
+- Contact the Facility Specific Programme Coordinator immediately to activate an alternative plan to transport the children.

-- Coordinator to follow up the condition of any child or staff member that has been injured.
+- Facility Specific Programmes Coordinator to follow up on the condition of any child or staff member that has been injured.

-If a parent has a complaint about a staff member or about the programme they should:
+If a Parent/Caregiver has a complaint about a staff member or about the programme they should:

-- Approach the supervisor who will attempt to rectify the situation.
+- Approach the Facility Specific Programmes Supervisor who will attempt to rectify the situation.

-- If the parent is still unhappy they should then contact the Programme Coordinator.
-The Programme Coordinator can be contacted in the first instance.
+- If the Parent/Caregiver is still unhappy they should then contact the Facility Specific Programmes Coordinator.
+(The Facility Specific Programmes Coordinator can be contacted in the first instance).

 - Further complaints must be made in writing and must contain details of the grievance and desired outcomes.
 Management will respond to the complaint within 48 hours.
 Where possible, a mutually agreeable outcome will be sought.

 Complaints and compliments will be logged within ecoPortal incidents and events under stakeholder feedback for monitoring purposes.
 The Facility Specific Programme Coordinator will keep Management informed of all verbal complaints.
-Wherever possible the requests of parent will be incorporated into the Programme planning and design.
+Wherever possible the requests of Parent/Caregiver will be incorporated into the programme planning and design.

 Positive, appropriate behaviour will be encouraged by using praise and rewarded with example.
 This can be seen in our terms and condition on the CLM Chill Out Kids Programme website under the Behaviour Management header.

 Action becomes necessary when:

-- Any child displays inappropriate or unsafe behaviour that is intrusive on another persons enjoyment of an activity.
+- Any child displaying inappropriate or unsafe behaviour that is intrusive on another person’s enjoyment of an activity.

-- Any child that acts or displays abuse or violence, (continuous non-listening, fighting, spitting, hitting, continuous swearing, inappropriate conversation’s) towards other children and staff
+- Any child that acts or displays abuse or violence, (continuous non-listening, fighting, spitting, hitting, continuous swearing, inappropriate conversation’s) towards other children and/or staff.

-- If a child displays such behaviour’s, the child will be removed from the programme immediately and future bookings cancelled.
+If a child displays such behaviour’s, the child may be removed from the programme immediately and future bookings cancelled.

 Positive reinforcement will be used at all times and a stimulating and varied programme will be provided to ensure against boredom.
 Each facility will use their own reward system such as Chill Out certificates, star charts and verbal praise.